sasi9239sk/chrono-debug/README.md

 # ChronoDebug — Python Time-Travel Debugger (`[C-01] CODE TIME MACHINE`)[cite: 1, 2]

 ChronoDebug is a deterministic reverse-debugging tool for Python inspired by tools like `rr`[cite: 1, 2].
-It records scope execution frame-by-frame at every line, allowing developers to step backward and forward in time to inspect past variable states without re-running execution[cite: 1, 2].
+It records scope execution frame-by-frame at every line, allowing developers to step backward and forward in time to inspect past variable states without re-running execution.

 ---

-## 🏗️ Architecture Diagram[cite: 2]
+## 🏗️ Architecture Diagram

 ```text
 +-------------------------------------------------------------------------+